Grand Theft Auto 6 - everything we know so far

 Where will GTA 6 be set?
 Is the GTA 6 map based in Vice City?
 What is the gameplay like and what features will there be?

-According to a report in Bloomberg , the series will return to Vice City, the setting for iconic 00s game GTA Vice City based on Miami, for the new instalment, and that the new game will feature more interior locations than ever before.
+According to the new trailer, the series will return to Vice City, the setting for the iconic 00s game GTA Vice City based on Miami, for the new instalment, and the new game will feature more interior locations than ever before.

-The report also claimed that the game is said to feature two bank robbers as playable main characters, a man and a woman, who have a Bonnie and Clyde-like relationship.
+A report by Bloomberg also claimed that the game is said to feature two bank robbers as playable main characters, a man and a woman, who have a Bonnie and Clyde-like relationship.

-It will mark the first time a woman would be a playable character in the game franchise since the release of Grand Theft Auto III.
+It will mark the first time a woman will be a playable character in the game franchise since the release of Grand Theft Auto III.

 The map of the game is also expected to be huge.